Hi and welcome to the series of articles that are all about looking underneath the hood of the concept we call “body language.”

 And when they do, they create a chemical reaction that leads either to an excitation of that nerve or its inhibition.
-In order to activate the next nerve we need to get a certain threshold of excitation.
+To activate the next nerve we need to get a certain threshold of excitation.

 Understand that a single nerve can receive input from many other nerves, and the summation of their excitation or inhibition signals is what determines whether or not the current will continue forward.

-There is a delicate balance between the “on” and “off” switches that allows a fine control over which messages get through and which not, and in which cases.
+There is a delicate balance between the “on” and “off” switches that allows fine control over which messages get through and which do not, and in which cases.